5 Days In Turkey Itinerary – Istanbul & Beyond

 The flight will take you to Nevsehir and will take just over 1 hour and 15 minutes.
 You will then take the shuttle bus to Cappadocia itself.

-Where is the best place to stay in Istanbul?
+Where is the perfect place to stay in Istanbul?

 It depends on what you want to see!
 However, if you want to check out the sights we’ve mentioned, staying in the Sultanahmet area is best.
 You’ll find countless hotels in this region catering to different budgets, and you’re never far from any main tourist hotspots.